yurist/mqlambdatm/README.md

 See [MQ Lambda Trigger Monitor Sample project](https://github.com/yurist/mqlambdatm-demo) for a complete sample.

+*Note:* Only Lambda functions in Java have been tested.
+Other languages require IBM MQ native clients, which are way more difficult to run in the (mostly undocumented) Lambda container environment.
+Also, getting IBM support for such a configuration will be probably hard if not impossible.
+The Java clients on the other hand do not presume virtually anything about the environment and can be run anywhere JVM is supported.
+(This should not be construed as a formal support statement which I'm not in a position to provide for IBM anyway.
+Clarify with IBM support what their position is regarding containers, Lambda and MQ Java clients if you need such a formal statement.)

 # Support

 I will be glad to provide clarifications and fixes on the best effort basis.
 Please [open an issue](https://github.com/yurist/mqlambdatm/issues) if you need help.